-The 12-week course is offered once a year, usually toward the beginning of the year, and involves three hours of training from 7pm to 9pm on Wednesday evenings with two optional Saturdays.
+The 12-week course is offered once a year, usually toward the beginning of the year, and involves three hours of training from 7pm to 9pm on Wednesday evenings and two optional Saturdays.
 Class size is limited to 20 participants.

 What to Expect

 Participants are presented with frank and candid explanations of how the units in the department function and have an opportunity to ask questions of guest speakers.
 There are no tests to pass and no educational credits earned, but participants gain a better understanding of the department’s decision-making processes, how and why policies are created, and have an opportunity to learn about the kinds of situations officers face every day.
 Most importantly, citizens can determine more accurately how effective the department is in serving the community.
 Some of the topics covered include traffic enforcement, narcotics, investigations, criminal law, defensive tactics, and identity theft.
-Also included in the program is the opportunity to ride with an on-duty patrol officer, a tour of the 911 dispatch center, Kitap County Coroner's Office, and Kitsap County Jail.
+Also included in the program is an opportunity to ride with an on-duty patrol officer, and take tours of the 911 dispatch center, Kitsap County Coroner's Office, and Kitsap County Jail.

 It is not necessary to be a resident of Bainbridge Island to apply for the Citizens' Academy, although city residents are given first priority.

 Applicants must be at least 18 years of age, willing to make a 12-week commitment, and undergo a criminal background check.

 The Academy is filled on a first-come, first-served basis.
 We will begin accepting applications for the 2019 academy in December, 2018.
 Submit your completed application (PDF) by mail or in-person at the police station.
 If you have questions or need more information, please email Community Resources Officer Carla Sias, who coordinates the Academy classes.